Update: Melanie is now an Associate Software Developer at Credit Acceptance.

 Before the bootcamp, I worked as Director of Accounts Receivable for a distribution company in Detroit.
 I supervised a team of several other accountants and managed the invoicing and credit card processing for the company.
 It was a stable gig, but it didn’t make me feel excited to go to work on Mondays.

 I started doing coding courses online, at Codecademy and Treehouse.
 I attended an Intro to Coding workshop put on by Grand Circus.
 Grand Circus staffers were there, and I loved how encouraging and welcoming they were.
-I signed up for a couple mini-courses at GC then decided to make the jump and apply to a full-time bootcamp.
+I signed up for a couple mini-courses at GC then decided to make the jump and apply to a daytime bootcamp.
 I knew that coding was something I loved, and I was willing to give up my current career for the chance of having one I loved more.

 What are you doing now?